 Section 305(b) requires the state to report on the economic and social costs and benefits necessary to achieve Clean Water Act objectives.
-Information on costs associated with water quality improvements is complex, and not readily available for developing a complete cost/benefit assessment.
-The individual program costs of pollution control activities in Illinois, the general surface water quality improvements made, and the average groundwater protection program costs follow.
+Information on costs associated with water quality improvements is complex and not readily available for developing a complete cost/benefit assessment.
+Individual state fiscal year 2016 program costs of pollution control activities in Illinois follow.
+Economic benefits of water quality improvements, while difficult to quantify, include increased opportunities for water-based recreational activities, enhanced commercial and sport fisheries, recovery of damaged aquatic environments, and reduced costs of water treatment to various municipal and industrial users.